13rian/alpha-zero-connect4/README.md

 ### Alpha Zero
-Alpha Zero a reinforcement learning algorithm for board games developed by Google DeepMind.
+Alpha Zero is a reinforcement learning algorithm for board games developed by Google DeepMind.
 The ideas presented below are taken from the original [paper](https://arxiv.org/abs/1712.01815).
 The following resources gave me a better understanding of the algorithm and a worth reading:
 - [Simple Alpha Zero](https://web.stanford.edu/~surag/posts/alphazero.html)
 - [Lessons from Implementing Alpha Zero](https://medium.com/oracledevs/lessons-from-implementing-alphazero-7e36e9054191)
 - [From-scratch implementation of AlphaZero for Connect4](https://towardsdatascience.com/from-scratch-implementation-of-alphazero-for-connect4-f73d4554002a)